jakevc/jakevc/content/posts/2019-08-17-redirecting-stderr-stdout.md

 image: "https://source.unsplash.com/AUfSloKnxUw"
 ---

 When writing commands in a Unix shell, or bash scripts, I often want to log a specific process to check progress during runtime.
-If I am running a longer job in a `screen` session, I would always rather check a log file than scroll back in the screen sesson...  (possible but annoying).
-There are a few options, but the most portable option that I always look for (and endup [here](https://askubuntu.com/questions/625224/how-to-redirect-stderr-to-a-file/625230)) is the following:
+If I am running a longer job in a `screen` session, I would always rather check a log file than scroll back in the screen session...  (possible but annoying).
+There are a few options, but the most portable option that I always look for (and end up [here](https://askubuntu.com/questions/625224/how-to-redirect-stderr-to-a-file/625230)) is the following:

 ```
 command > out.log 2>&1